๐Ÿ—บ๏ธIntro to World Geography

 • Greco-Roman intellectual foundations in philosophy, law, and democratic governance spread through conquest and later shaped global political systems

-• Linguistic fragmentation into Romance, Germanic, and Slavic language families reflects migration patterns after Rome's fall
+• Linguistic fragmentation into Romance, Germanic, and Slavic language families reflects migration patterns after Rome's fall in the 5th century

 • European Union represents a unique supranational experiment in political and economic integration, testing whether shared identity can transcend nationalism

-Compare: East Asia vs. Europe—both have deep philosophical traditions (Confucianism vs. Greco-Roman thought), but East Asia maintained greater cultural continuity through a dominant civilization (China), while Europe fragmented into competing nation-states.
+Compare: East Asia vs. Europe: both have deep philosophical traditions (Confucianism vs. Greco-Roman thought), but East Asia maintained greater cultural continuity through a dominant civilization (China), while Europe fragmented into competing nation-states.
 Both now contain major economic powers that shape global trade.

 Regions Shaped by Environmental Constraints